Hi, I’m Sabine.

 04

 I’m a member of a rare species: The GerBrit - a unique mix of german and british.
-The GerBrit can be regognised in the wild by its ability to somehow balance british politeness and german directness, being unfazed at Aldi checkout speeds, and its disdain for what the Brits consider edible bread.
+The GerBrit can be recognised in the wild by its ability to somehow balance british politeness and german directness, being unfazed at Aldi checkout speeds, and its disdain for what the Brits consider edible bread.
 The GerBrit is also regularly spotted at airports juggling two passports.

 Some of my photographs